DanicMa/TheBeerCounter/README.md

 # TheBeerCounter app
 ## Showcase app for Android development allowing users to keep track of their bar tab
-This is an Android app in which the users can count the bar consumption and avoid arguments about who should pay what at the end of the night.
+This is an Android app in which the users can count their bar consumption and avoid arguments about who should pay what at the end of the night.
 The app is also used as a showcase for Android development principles.

 ## Features
 ### Current tab
 + List of current items and their counts
 + Adding new items
-+ Adding count of an item
++ Incrementing count of an item
 + Modifying the count of items manually
 + Clearing the tab